joopringelberg/perspectives-react/README.md

 rol | The **local name** of a Rol. viewnaam | The **local name** of a View.

-The received props and the props passed on are exactly as with a `View` Component.
+The received props and the props passed on are exactly as with a `ViewOnRolInContext` Component.

 ### InterneViewOfBoundContext
 Selects the View `viewnaam` of a BinnenRol; expects the Binding of its `rol` attribute to be a BuitenRol.
 This Component is actually composed from the `RolBinding`, `ContextVanRol` and `InterneView` Components.